HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - It may be easiest to host a centralQuickLinks as a Gist.
   - first try to scavenge the older ones
+    - if this fails a remote site will serve instead
 - DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f... !
 - ...